-4. Denying yourself things you want or even “need” gives you clarity about what is really essential.
+4. Denying yourself things you want or “need” brings clarity about what is actually essential.

-For me, that would be God.
+For me, the essentials would be God.
 Joy.
 Music.
 In that order.
-(Okay and people.)
+(Okay, and people.)

 When I only fast for one day, I usually don’t feel that hungry.
 I can usually put food out of my mind fairly easily.
 But during Day 2 and 3 of this fast, I felt hungry almost constantly.
 I was constantly reminded that I was denying myself.
 Which constantly reminded me that I live for more than myself.

 Also, on Saturday, when I felt like I had no energy to do anything, I started working on a piano piece I’ve always wanted to learn (Chopin’s fourth ballade).
 I didn’t just fiddle around on my keyboard, I went to work learning that piece for a couple hours.
 I was surprised that I was able to focus that intently for that long.
 I realized that if I don’t have energy for other things, I almost always have energy to make music––I gain energy from music.
 I was reminded why playing the piano was always such a big part of my life and why it still should be.

 5. When you stop watching TV, you become a lot more productive.